 This way, you aren’t doing it for every single person, but only those that show some level of interest.
 You can research and add things (like we do) about the services they offer, who they are targeting, other key team members, case studies, client logos being used, etc.

-All the while knowing you’re not wasting your time, because they’ve already show some amount of interest.
-So, if someone registers for your upcoming webinar about PPC advertising, you could use a tool like SpyFu to figure out which keywords/PPC terms the lead is targeting and then start a conversation in a follow up email.
+All the while knowing you’re not wasting your time because they’ve already shown some amount of interest.
+So, if someone registers for your upcoming webinar about PPC advertising, you could use a tool like SpyFu to figure out which keywords/PPC terms the lead is targeting and then start a conversation in a follow-up email.

 31. Facts vs Psychology

 Changing up your copy to pull on the emotions more on the numbers is a pretty broad test, but could help you if you’re in a rut in regards to email responses.
 Maybe you’ve pegged your ideal buyers as pencil pushers, but they may respond better to a bit of an emotional appeal to give your solution a try.